Roughly 6,000 masks delivered so far in ‘Masks for Greene County’ initiative

-Even though he makes no money doing it, Ben McMillen says making free masks for people during the COVID-19 pandemic has been a full-time business for him, his wife and the many volunteers sewing and delivering the masks.
+Even though he makes no money doing it, Greene County resident Ben McMillen says making free masks for people during the COVID-19 pandemic has been a full-time business for him, his wife and the many volunteers sewing and delivering them.

-And as of late, this “business” of creating something designed to help protect people from the virus has been boomin.’

-The number of requests for masks has also exploded, as McMillen estimates that roughly 6,000 masks will have been delivered by April 24.
+The number of requests for masks has also exploded, as McMillen estimates that roughly 6,000 masks were delivered by April 24.
 He also has had dozens of businesses, organizations and individuals offer monetary and supply donations for the cause.

 “It’s all been overwhelming, really,” he said.
 “But in a good way.
 A great way.
 It started as a kind of small idea and has since really taken off.
 We’ve been super busy and it’s been a lot of work, but it’s all been worth it.
 And I can’t say enough great things about the businesses and individuals who have been incredibly generous.”